jeremjlr/MurphySecurity/README.md

   <li>The system doesn't stop working/recording in case of internet failure.</li>
   <li>The system reconnects automatically once internet is back up.</li>
   <li>Easy plug&play once installation is done on the raspberry pis.</li>
-  <li>Camera connection to the core if fully automated, it only needs to be on the same network.</li>
+  <li>Camera connection to the core is fully automated, it only needs to be on the same network.</li>
   <li>Very easy to setup thanks to installation scripts.</li>
   <li>The system has distant login/logout with automated disconnection after 6 hours.</li>
   <li>Automatically sends an email with the new ip to access the web app if it has changed.</li>